-\: all these parameters requires good expertise and float technical knowledge for modification.
+: all these parameters requires good expertise and float technical knowledge for modification.
 It is recommended to contact nke instrumentation for modification.

-5.3 User commands (terminal commands to float)
+5.3 User Commands

 These commands are used to dialog with float during preparation phase, to make test (sensor, GPS, Iridium,...) or to program float parameters for coming mission.
 These commands requires Bluetooth connection to float.